ryan-hill/course-in-a-box/modules/mapping/_posts/2001-01-01-basic-mapping.md

 * How can I use base graphics to create simple vector and raster plots?
 * How can I use ggplot2 to create simple vector and raster plots?
+* How and when would I use plotly?
 * How and when would I use mapview?
+* How and when would I use micromap?
 * How and when would I use tmap?
-* How and when would I use micromap?

 ### Exercise